jokajak/keyseer.nvim/README.md

 </details>

-## Planned features

-* It would be nice if the location of the keymap definition could be displayed
-* It would be nice if the location of the keymap definition could be opened
-  * Using `gd` by default

 ## ⌨ Contributing

 PRs and issues are always welcome.
 Make sure to provide as much context as possible when opening one.